Inpatients die more frequently when hospital emergency departments (ED) are overcrowded. Long stays undoubtedly cause excess deaths in the ED itself.

 Because of this, most doctors and hospital managers use instant messaging systems to coordinate care.
 However, ‘off the shelf’ systems don’t really solve the problem because they are not designed to provide comms, task management and the presentation of important clinical information at the same time – all of which are necessary to make rapid, high-quality decisions.

 The key here is to find and implement a system that is capable of doing this, providing the necessary functionality to make real-time clinical coordination possible.
-[Full disclosure: I am CEO of a company that makes software that does this]

 Summary

-So … as promised, that is my contribution to the discussion about how to solve the crisis in our Emergency Departments and in our hospitals and to save lives through better patient flow.
+So, as promised, that is my contribution to the discussion about how to solve the crisis in our emergency departments and in our hospitals and to save lives through better patient flow.

 My suggested steps are:

-3. Use discharge lounges, criteria-led discharges and social-care initiatives primarily in service of the MHD – not simply as means to increase the number of discharges on a particular day.
+- Use discharge lounges, criteria-led discharges and social-care initiatives primarily in service of the MHD – not simply as means to increase the number of discharges on a particular day.

-4. Once you have a MHD that is early enough and can be maintained, only then shift focus to the initiatives that will increase the number of discharges per day.
+- Once you have a MHD that is early enough and can be maintained, only then shift focus to the initiatives that will increase the number of discharges per day.
 I’ll emphasise this again.
 Don’t concentrate initially on the number of discharges.
 Go for timing first, volume later.

-5. Support staff with the tools and IT systems that allow you to measure and implement changes to the MHD.
+- Support staff with the tools and IT systems that allow you to measure and implement changes to the MHD.